zalfyputra/emerald-app/README.md

-# emerald
+# Emerald: Shop your drinks.

-Emerald: Shop your drinks.
+Discover the world of beverages with Emerald, the one-stop app for all your drink cravings!
+Whether you're a coffee lover, tea enthusiast, juice fan, or cocktail connoisseur, Emerald brings an extensive selection of drinks right to your fingertips.

 ## Getting Started